What is a Crane Operator?

 In construction, crane operators remove earth to clear space for buildings.
 Some work on a building site for the entire length of the construction project.
 For example, operators often help to construct high-rise buildings by transporting materials to workers far above ground level.
 Mobile cranes are used to do work a boom truck can’t do – higher lifts, heavier loads, and lifts that need a longer reach.

 What is the workplace of a Crane Operator like?

-Crane operators work in a variety of industries, such as construction, pulp mills and refineries, mining, metal manufacturing, and warehousing and storage.
+Crane operators work in a variety of industries, such as pulp mills and refineries, construction, mining, metal manufacturing, and warehousing and storage.

 Some of the older cranes can be very noisy and using ear protection is essential.
 The crane operator often stays in the crane for most of the day, and eats lunch and takes breaks in the cab.
 They spend all day in constant communication with other people, and operate using hand signals from the crew or by using radios.